ERPMan's Computer Tips for Windows page: [part 2]

 How to Tell the Difference Between Genuine and Counterfeit Microsoft Software:

-Windows Media Player Tips:
+Windows Media Player Tips: (old versions only)

 Installing Windows Media Player 7.1 under Windows 95 & NT4: